catalinasy/NativeCocktailFinder/README.md

+🍸 A Cocktail Finder App created in React Native 🍸

 This application relies on React Native and Redux (for state management).
 It allows you to search for drinks over a Cocktail API.